DJDanl/cpp-docs.pt-br/docs/standard-library/iterator-functions.md

 ### <a name="parameters"></a>Parâmetros

-`_It` O iterador armazenado no iterador de movimentação de novo.
+*_It* o iterador armazenado no novo mover o iterador.

 ### <a name="remarks"></a>Comentários